Book2009/FE-NOC/README.md

 - #### **Servo** : GEEKSERVO 2kg 360 Degrees Servo.
 <image src="https://github.com/Book2009/FE-NOC/blob/main/Robot-Photos/Robot%20Parts/Movement/servo.png" width = "400">
 We use this servo for steering the robot and employ an ultrasonic sensor for rotation.
 This servo is compatible with LEGO, making it easy and convenient to build the robot by just putting studs in the hole on the side.
-We like how you can connect two axles to the dual outputs on this servo so you can power two wheels or gears, or mount the servo securely inside articulated limbs and other contraptions.
+We like how you can connect two axles to the dual outputs on this servo so you can power two wheels or gears or mount the servo securely inside articulated limbs and other contraptions.
 Additionally, the gears inside these servos will 'slip' when the blocking load is too high instead of jamming, helping avoid damage to your servos and boards.

 The wires are a standard servo pinout -
 -	Red - positive